OriolRaventos/eTraGo/doc/index.rst

    :align: right
    :scale: 80%

-.. warning:: Note, eTraGo and its documentation is in
+.. warning:: Note, eTraGo and especially its documentation is still in
-             continuous development.
+             heavy development.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 7

    about
    installation